Arseniy-Popov/TodayWeatherBot/README.md

 #### About

 * a combination of a backend API and a user-facing telegram bot
+* the API, at [api.today-weather.arseniypopov.com](http://api.today-weather.arseniypopov.com), is documented in [redoc](http://api.today-weather.arseniypopov.com/docs/redoc.html) and [swagger](http://api.today-weather.arseniypopov.com/docs/swagger.html) formats
+* following a POST request to /localities with a free form address input, the server checks if "москва" maps to any of the saved localities.
+If not, it sends a request to geocode "москва" to Google Geocoding API and maps "москва" to the received coordinates.
+The coordinates, cached or obtained from Google Geocoding API, are sent to OpenWeatherMap API to obtain a weather forecast.

 #### Built with

-* the API, at [api.today-weather.arseniypopov.com](http://api.today-weather.arseniypopov.com), is documented in [redoc](http://api.today-weather.arseniypopov.com/docs/redoc.html) and [swagger](http://api.today-weather.arseniypopov.com/docs/swagger.html) formats
 * built with `Flask` as a web framework and `marshmallow` for object serialization
 * utilizes `Google Geocoding API` to interpret free-form address input and `OpenWeatherMap API` to obtain weather forecasts
 * uses `PostgreSQL` for caching the mapping from free-form address inputs to geographic localities with `SQLAlchemy` as an ORM